shakibmostahid/operations-intelligence-module/README.md

 ```

 The E2E Compose file includes the base and development Compose files automatically.
 The Playwright suite verifies protected-route redirects, seeded super-admin login, dashboard access, incident navigation, and asynchronous AI summary generation.
 The first run downloads the official Playwright Docker image.

+## Known Limitations

+- Alerts are stored and displayed in the application; there is no email, SMS, Slack, or push delivery.
+- AI summaries are deterministic mock responses rather than output from a language model.
+- System uptime data is seeded simulation data, not live monitoring telemetry.
+- Webhook authentication uses one shared token and does not include signatures, replay protection, or source-specific credentials.
+- Incident assignment is intentionally fixed after creation.
+- The application has no background queue, scheduler worker, Redis, or real-time updates.
+- Role permissions are implemented for the demonstrated workflows rather than through a complete policy/permission management system.
+- PHPUnit and Playwright cover critical paths, but the project does not attempt exhaustive browser or authorization coverage.

+## With More Time

+1. Add comment tagging and mentions to connect timeline discussions with users, teams, and incident context.
+2. Send activity notifications to relevant users by email.
+3. Expand health checks with detailed history and asynchronous collection.
+4. Move SLA-breach detection to a scheduled asynchronous process.
+5. Process alert routing and delivery asynchronously with retry and failure tracking.
+6. Replace the deterministic mock with a production-ready AI operational summary provider.
+7. Generate reports from API request logs and automatically create incidents when configurable failure thresholds are exceeded.
+8. Add a CI/CD pipeline for automated testing, frontend builds, image validation, and deployment.
+9. Add a secure password-reset workflow with expiring tokens and email delivery.

+## AI Tools Used

+OpenAI Codex was used as an implementation assistant for code generation, debugging, test creation, Docker configuration, and documentation drafting.

+AI-generated output was not accepted without review.
+Changes were checked against the existing architecture, inspected through diffs, syntax-checked, compiled with the production Vite build, and exercised through PHPUnit and Playwright.
+The runtime AI-style incident summary remains a deterministic local mock and does not call Codex or any external AI service.

 ## Timezone